-6.3.1.1 LPBOR Module Output
+6.4.1.1 LPBOR Module Output

 The output of the LPBOR module is a signal indicating whether or not a Reset is to be asserted.
-This signal is to be OR'd together with the Reset signal of the BOR module to provide the generic BOR signal which goes to the PCON register and to the power control block.
+This signal is OR'd together with the Reset signal of the BOR module to provide the generic BOR signal, which goes to the PCON register and to the power control block.

-6.4 MCLR
+6.5 MCLR

 The MCLR is an optional external input that can reset the device.
-The MCLR function is controlled by the MCLRE bit of Configuration Words and the LVP bit of Configuration Words (Register 4-2).
+The MCLR function is controlled by the MCLRE bit of Configuration Words and the LVP bit of Configuration Words (Table 6-2).